Dedun

-Dedun (or Dedwen) was a Kushite or Nehasi (C-Group culture) god worshipped during ancient times in ancient Egypt and Sudan and attested as early as 2400 BC.
+Dedun (or Dedwen) was a Kushite or Nehasi (C-Group culture) god worshipped during ancient times in ancient Egypt and Sudan and attested as early as 2400 BCE.
 There is much uncertainty about their original nature, especially since he was depicted as a lion, a role that usually was assigned to the son of another deity.
-Nothing is known of the earlier Kushite mythology from which the deity arose, however.
+Additionally, nothing is known of the earlier Kushite mythology from which the deity arose.
 The earliest known information in Egyptian writings about Dedun indicates that he already had become a god of incense by the time of the writings.
 Since at that historical point, incense was an extremely expensive luxury commodity, and Nubia was the source of much of it, he was quite an important deity.
 The wealth that the trade in incense delivered to Nubia led to his being identified by them as the god of prosperity and of wealth in particular.